snok/django-auth-adfs/docs/token_lifecycle.rst

 Using with Microsoft Graph API
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In this flow, we will use the OBO token to access Microsoft Graph API.
+This example demonstrates using the OBO token to access Microsoft Graph API

-This is the recommended flow for delegated access to Microsoft Graph API.

 .. code-block:: python